SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ### grammatical voice

-Voice is a grammatical feature, mainly of verbs/VPs, that maps semantic roles over grammatical relations.
+Voice is a grammatical feature, mainly of verbs/VPs, that maps semantic roles related to agency over grammatical relations.
 Subject is agent   active voice
 Subject is patient/theme (= not agent)   passive voice In english, when an active sentence is transformed to a passive sentence, the former object becomes the subject.